vseven/ObixClientLibrary/README.md

 End If
 ```
 ### Notes:
 Most of the above is self explanitory except for AuthenticationType.
-That is a integer which is 1 for AX Digest, 2 for N4 Digest, and 3 for HTTP Basic.
+That is a integer which is 1 for N4 Digest, 2 for Ax Digest, and 3 for HTTP Basic.
 Defaults to 3 if not supplied.

 # Limitations